1. What Masculinity Can’t Confront, It Tries to Control

 Third, the theory of minority stress explains why visibility itself can feel dangerous.
 Stigma produces chronic vigilance, expectations of rejection, and pressure to conceal[5].
 All of these increase the emotional risk of direct confrontation.

-Together, these forces create a culture in which covert management of conflict becomes the smart, masculine, and self‑preserving choice.
-Power is exercised not through shouting matches but through silence, implication, and control over who is seen, heard, or quietly erased.
+Together, these forces create a culture in which covert conflict management becomes the smart, masculine, and self-preserving choice.
+Power operates not through shouting matches, but through silence, implication, and control over who is seen, heard, believed, or quietly erased.
+These covert tactics allow the aggressor to appear harmless, maintain access to the target, and exercise control while keeping offences easily deniable.

 Covert Aggression in the UK vs. Open Confrontation in Nigeria